 - If you are caught in your home by rising waters, move to the second floor and, if necessary, to the roof.
 Take warm clothing, a flashlight, and a portable radio with you.
 Then wait for help . . . don’t try to swim to safety.
 Rescue teams will be looking for you.

 - If, and only if, time permits… there are several precautionary steps that can be taken:

 - Turn off all utilities at the main power switch and close the main gas valve if evacuation is likely.
 Do not touch any electrical equipment unless it is in a dry area and you are standing on a piece of dry wood while wearing rubber gloves and rubber-soled boots or shoes.

 - Move valuable papers, furs, jewelry, clothing, and other contents to upper floors or higher elevations.

 - Fill bathtubs, sinks, and jugs with clean water in case regular supplies are contaminated.
 You can sanitize these items by first rinsing with bleach.

 - Board up windows or protect them with storm shutters.

 - Bring outdoor possessions inside the house or tie them down securely.
 This includes lawn furniture, garbage cans, tools, signs, and other movable objects that might be swept away or hurled about.

-- When outside the house, remember…floods are deceptive.
+- When outside the house, remember…floods are unpredictable and not easy to gauge.
 Avoid flooded roads, and don’t attempt to walk through floodwaters.

 If it is safe to evacuate by car, you should